 4) Warren Buffett Revealed (2009)

 - Synopsis: This 2009 film gets into the mud of his actual process.
-It details how he reads financial statements, screens for high return on equity (ROE) without excessive debt, and how he navigates market psychology during panics.
+It details how he reads financial statements, screens for high return on equity (ROE) without excessive debt, and how he handles market psychology during panics.

 - Key Takeaway: The definition of a “durable competitive advantage.”
 If you want to see how he translates qualitative brand power into quantitative pricing power, this is the one.
 It shows exactly why he prefers a business that requires zero ongoing capital expenditure just to maintain its market share.